gene2dis/BugBuster/README.md

 # Pipeline parameters

-The file `nextflow.config` contains all the parameteres used by the pipeline, including path to database files.
-Currently the path work in our server (_Arrakis_), but if you are running elsewhere, these need to be updated.
+The file `nextflow.config` contains all the parameteres used by the pipeline.

 #### Starting the pipeline